 Pursuant to statute, the State Board of Examiners may authorize its Clerk, or a person designated by the Clerk, to approve stale claims on behalf of the Board.
-The Board has authorized the Clerk to approve stale claims less than \$50,000, with claims \$50,000 or greater submitted to the Board of Examiners for action.
+The Board has authorized the Clerk to approve all stale claims.
 Pursuant to statute, state agencies may pay from the appropriate budget account in the current fiscal year (i.e., the budget account from which the claim would have been paid had it been received prior to the close of the fiscal year), if funding is available, a stale claim of the state agency which is:

-(a) Less than \$100; or
+- (a) Less than \$100;

-(b) For medical related expenses pursuant to a claim from a third-party administrator where the agency has established a separate designated category for medical related third-party claims; or
+- (b) For medical expenses pursuant to a claim from a third-party administrator; or

-(c) For payroll related expenses incurred in the immediately preceding fiscal year.
+- (c) For payroll expenses